Xsharath11/obsidian-vault/Second-Brain/005 Rust/General Rust notes.md

 - We can also notice that we are building in our error handling directly as we code in the variables
 - Since the age variable is now mutable, we can make changes on it
 - We can define the datatypes by using a `: <type>`
+- We can also convert variables of one type to another by using the `parse()` method

 #### Different Datatypes:
  Unsigned integer: *u8, u16, u32 ... usize*